Taywee/purge/README.md

 up on February, it will keep a February until the next junuary backup comes around).

+Remember that the count is a literal count, not a period.
+If you specify 1 yearly backup for january, it means to keep 1 yearly January backup (the most recent January), not to retain at least 1 backup that is at least a year old.
+Come January, you will only have 1 yearly backup from your present month.

+The timestamps are strict, even when they are not supplied enough information.
+This means that if you have a pattern of just year and month, the day of month will be assumed to be 1, and hour, minute, and second will all be 0.
+If you specify a monthday match of the 2nd, it will not match any such timestamps.

 Each retention specifier is handled individually, and may be used more than once.
 This means that multiple specifiers may (intentionally) have overlap.

+-r and -k are flags for "remove" and "keep".  remove is the default functionality, outputting files that are to be removed.
+Specifying both simply sets the behavior to the last-specified flag.

 The retention specifiers are as follows: